Latitudeda/NOEIC_ADK/docs/source/tech/metrics.rst

 metrics.py
 ==============
-To define the metrics used in Pinghu ADK.
+To define the metrics used in NOEIC ADK.